peroon/HelloProjectRecognizer/code/comparison/README.md

 # Comparison method

-* The number of each idle image is assumed to be the same
+* The number of each idol image is assumed to be the same
-* 80% of images for Training
+* 80% images for Training
-* 20% of images for Test (validation omitted)
+* 20% images for Test (validation omitted)

 # Keras result